NikolaosPapas/aisd-wde-4-the-box-model/README.md

 ##

 ## 5. **CSS Reset Code**
-Now, let's add som CSS to our page !
+Now, let's add some CSS code to our page !

 We can remove default browser-specific styles from our <body> element to provide a consistent baseline for design.

-- [ ] Open the `styles.css` file in the `TheBoxModel` folder and add the following code to style your webpage:
+- [ ] Open the `styles.css` file in the `TheBoxModel` folder and add the following code

 ```css
 body {